About

 Servants of Mary

 The Servants of Mary founded Marian High School in 1955.
-The Servants of Mary (Servite Sisters) is a community of religious women who wish to be a compassionate presence to those who suffer or are in need.
-The Servite Sisters minister in a variety of capacities, including serving as counselors, hospital chaplains, pastoral ministers, retreat facilitators, spiritual directors, teachers, liturgists, artists and authors.
+The Servants of Mary (Servite Sisters) is a community of religious women who strive to be a compassionate presence in the spirit of Mary to those who suffer or are in need.
+The Servite Sisters serve as counselors, hospital chaplains, pastoral ministers, retreat facilitators, spiritual directors, teachers, liturgists, artists and authors.
 Through their ministries, Servite Sisters are devoted to sharing compassion and hope and walking with those seeking a deeper spiritual life.
-The American Province of Servants of Mary is under the leadership of a Prioress Provincial and Council.
+The U.S. Community of Servants of Mary is under the leadership of a Prioress and Council.
 The leadership team is responsible for overseeing the spiritual, community, and ministerial needs of the Sisters.
-Our Lady of Sorrows Convent in Omaha serves as the headquarters for the American Province of the Servants of Mary and Sr. Mary Gehringer OSM is the Provincial.
+Our Lady of Sorrows Convent in Omaha serves as the headquarters for the U.S. Community of the Servants of Mary and Sr. Jackie Ryan, OSM ’63 is the U.S. Prioress.

 Education in the Servite Tradition